About Washington National Opera

 Since its inception, WNO has actively fostered the careers of promising young artists, and many major artists appeared with the company early in their careers.
 WNO’s commitment to young talent was formalized in 2001, when Plácido Domingo founded WNO’s Domingo-Cafritz Young Artist Program, which today stands as one of the premier training residencies for artists on the verge of international careers.

 In addition to the hundreds of artists who appear with WNO each season, company members include the Washington National Opera Orchestra and Chorus; singers and coach/accompanists of the Domingo-Cafritz Young Artist Program; and a corps of dedicated supernumeraries.
 Prior to onstage rehearsals and performances, these artists work at the WNO Studio at Takoma, which also houses WNO’s Costume Studio.
-Artistic and administrative leadership includes Michael Mael, Executive Director; Philippe Auguin, Music Director; Christina Scheppelman, Director of Artistic Operations; and Francesca Zambello, Artistic Advisor.
-They carry on a legacy established by the company’s founders, and fostered by leaders such as former General Directors Martin Feinstein and Plácido Domingo.
+Artistic and administrative leadership includes Francesca Zambello, Artistic Director; Philippe Auguin, Music Director; and Michael Mael, Executive Director.
+They carry on a legacy established by the company's founders and fostered by leaders such as former General Directors Martin Feinstein and Plácido Domingo.